tikv/minstant/README.md

 Currently, only the Linux on `x86` or `x86_64` is backed by [TSC](https://en.wikipedia.org/wiki/Time_Stamp_Counter).
 On other platforms, `minstant` falls back to `std::time`.
 If TSC is unstable, it will also fall back to `std::time`.

-If speed is privileged over accuracy when fallback occur, you can use `fallback-corase` feature to corase time:
+If speed is privileged over accuracy when fallback occurs, you can use `fallback-corase` feature to corase time:

 ```toml
 [dependencies]